Haven’t we always been told – “Old is gold”?

 You’ll be surprised to know it’s the internal team’s attachment to the legacy systems and how they functioned.

 In this case, it is best to train your internal team as soon as possible on new technology.
-It will help offset migration vendors’ costs and allow timely contribution to many critical design decisions.
+It will help offset migration vendors’ costs and allow timely contributions to many critical design decisions.
 It can be done by not being dependent on the vendor who does not know your business processes.

 4. Commitment to Timeline